svjoyal/472-A2/README.md

 2. Once execution of A2_Driver is complete, go to A2_SearchFunctions.py and comment out lines 58-64 inclusively so that no search files are generated for the analysis portion of the assignment.
 3. Run A2_Analysis.py*.
 This will generate a spreadsheet called 'Analysis.xlsx' containing details about the execution of each puzzle in the 'Analysis_Tests.txt' file.

-The files generated after taking these steps should be the following: 'A2output' folder containing all 18 search and sol files for the output portion of the assignment, and an 'Analysis.xlsx' spreadsheet containing data pertaining to execution of each puzzle in 'Analysis_Tests.txt'.
+The files generated after taking these steps should be the following: 'A2output' folder containing all 18 search and sol files for each puzzle in 'sample-input.txt', and an 'Analysis.xlsx' spreadsheet containing data pertaining to execution of each puzzle in 'Analysis_Tests.txt'.

 <sub>* This will take some time.</sub>